 - Remember to clear your phone of the last number you called to avoid your partner utilizing redial.
 Also remember to delete your internet browsing history and e-mails from your computer.

-Leaving the Abuser
+Leaving the Abusive Individual

 - Request a police escort or ask a friend, neighbour or family member to accompany you when you leave.